marnel-estrada/SimpleShooter/README.md

 * Press the play button or press F5.

 There are still missing mechanics like there's no scoring and game over state.
 I just wanted to share this project for those who are planning to use Godot and see what a basic C# game looks like.

+Thanks to https://kenney.nl/assets for the assets used in this game.